kevinbowen777/xfce-repocapp/README.md

 # Xfce-build

-A collection of scripts to clone & update Xfce repositories
+A collection of scripts to maintain local Xfce repositories

 ----
 ### Build scripts